asw456/nz-houses/README.md

-## Data mining the NZ housing market
+## NZ housing market data mining

-This project is primarily for data collection and analysis for New Zealand Residential and Rental Listings from the [Trademe](http://trademe.co.nz) API.
-In addition there are less fully featured clients for other publicly available price, school, geographical, and demographic data including [Koordinates](http://koordinates.com) and [Stats NZ](http://stats.govt.nz).

-Residential and Rental listings are retrieved in JSON form, parsed and inserted into an SQLite database for query or analysis.
-There are some R scripts for analysis and a comprehensive mortgage simulator with interest rate and capital gain modelling is coming soon.
+This project is for collecting real estate and financial data, building price and investment models, and using this to inform a house purchase.

+Data is collected from [Trademe](http://trademe.co.nz) which captures the majority of the market.
+Additional data such as school zone, geographical info, and demographic data is collected from [Koordinates](http://koordinates.com) and [Stats NZ](http://stats.govt.nz).

-### Other todos
+### Current status

-- build price models for inferring unlisted prices

-- mail merge on real estate agent's email (heh heh)
+- Trademe and Koordinates clients and database completed.
+Stats NZ client nearly ready.

+- MC mortgage simulator finished.

+- Feature extraction and price modelling in progress.